 - For Open category you may cook your chili either on site or in advance.

 - You will be able to drive vehicle to your booth location for setup, but ONLY during designated load-in and load-out times.

-- You must then park in designated VIP lot on event site.
+- You must then park in designated cook lot off of the event site.

 - Participants must furnish their own cookware and utensils.